Alignment Procedure for Linking under Approximate Invariance

 in \(R^2_\lambda\) and \(R^2_\nu\) measures which are

-included in the output es.invariance
+included in the output es.invariance.
+In addition,

-the average correlation of aligned item parameters among groups (rbar
+the average correlation of aligned item parameters among groups (rbar)

 is reported.